Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Charmonia at the LHC

 \subsection{Transverse-momentum spectra}

 The interplay of (suppressed) primordial production and regeneration is expected to leave distinct signatures in the charmonium $\pT$-spectra~\cite{Zhao:2007hh}.
-In Figs.~\ref{fig:pt-for-y}+\ref{fig:pt-for-y-mb} and Fig.~\ref{fig:pt_mid-y} we summarize our results for the $\raa(\pT)$'s of $J/\psi$, $\psi(2S)$, and $\chi_c$ states at forward rapidity and mid-rapidity, respectively.
+In Figs.~\ref{fig:pt-for-y}, \ref{fig:pt-for-y-mb}, and \ref{fig:pt_mid-y} we summarize our results for the $\raa(\pT)$'s of $J/\psi$, $\psi(2S)$, and $\chi_c$ states at forward rapidity and mid-rapidity, respectively.
+In addition to primordial suppression and regeneration, we estimate the nuclear modification of the $B$-feeddown contribution through Langevin simulations of $b$ quarks as described at the end of Sec.~\ref{sec:langevin}.

-For the $J/\psi$ the low-$\pT$ enhancement due to regeneration, followed by a transition to a primordial component, reproduces the data fairly well.
-There is some underestimation of the ALICE data in the transition regime for mid-central collisions, a feature that we also found in our previous calculations with a perturbative medium coupling.
-This may be remedied by the inclusion of space-momentum correlations (SMCs) between the diffusing quarks and the expanding medium which are not accounted for in our present treatment, but which largely resolved this problem in a hydrodynamic treatment in Ref.~\cite{He:2021zej}.
+For the $J/\psi$ the low-$\pT$ enhancement due to regeneration, followed by a transition to a primordial component, reproduces ALICE data fairly well.
+There is a significant underestimation of the data in the transition regime for peripheral and mid-central collisions, a feature that we also found in our previous calculations with a perturbative medium coupling.
+This may be remedied by the inclusion of space-momentum correlations (SMCs) between the diffusing $c$-quarks (where faster quarks are preferentially found in the outer parts of the fireball) which are not accounted for in our present treatment, but which largely resolved this problem in a hydrodynamic treatment in Ref.~\cite{He:2021zej}.
 On the other hand, the overestimate of the low-$\pT$ data in peripheral collisions is much less severe than in our previous calculations~\cite{Wu:2024gil} owing to the use of off-equilibrium $c$-quark spectra, as opposed to the blast-wave approximation in our previous work.
 The $\raa$'s of the excited states share largely similar features, although the low-$\pT$ enhancement is less pronounced since the regeneration is limited by the significantly smaller equilibrium limits at the $\raa$ level.
-The only data available for those are the $\psi(2S)$ in minimum-bias collisions, cf.~the left panel in Fig.~\ref{fig:pt-for-y-mb}.
+The only data available for those are for the $\psi(2S)$ in minimum-bias collisions, cf.~the left panel in Fig.~\ref{fig:pt-for-y-mb}.

+A noteworthy yet somewhat subtle feature can be identified when comparing the low-$\pT$ flow bump due to regeneration of the different states in central collisions.
+For the $\psi(2S)$ the $\raa(\pT)$ is essentially flat over the first 4 GeV whereas for the $J/\psi$ it falls off almost immediately, by nearly 50\% at $\pT$=4\,GeV, and for the $\chi_c$ it is in between.
+This is likely a signature of the sequential regeneration mechanism first proposed in Ref.~\cite{Du:2015wha}, \ie, since regeneration occurs at later times (lower temperatures) for less bound states, the latter will inherit harder spectra from the larger flow in the recombining charm and anticharm quarks.